FACULTY and STAFF BIOGRAPHIES 2014-2015

 Clara Hilts: Music Teacher

-Clara Hilts has already hit her stride as a relative newcomer to the position of music specialist.
-A choir director and music instructor, she has jumped in with both feet teaching music to grades 1 through 8.
-Clara is a composer by trade, finishing her degree at Wilfrid Laurier under the instruction of Glenn Buhr and studying choral techniques and conducting with Lee Willingham.
-Before joining Waldorf Academy, Clara was the choir director for the community choir “For the Love of Singing”, an instructor at the Peterborough Academy of Performing Arts, a music camp director and commissioned composer and performer.
-Though just one-year new to Waldorf and Toronto, Clara has quickly become a valuable member of our community.
+Clara Hilts was introduced to Waldorf Academy shortly after moving to Toronto in 2012.
+Taking on the role of music specialist, she quickly became immersed in the life of the school through the festivals committee, building a musical relationship with class teachers and teaching children grades 1 through 8.
+Clara is a composer by trade, finishing her Hons.
+BMus degree at Wilfrid Laurier under the instruction of Glenn Buhr and studying choral techniques and conducting with Lee Willingham.
+While at school, she held the position of vocal director for Laurier Musical Theatre and sang and competed with the school’s chamber choir Laurier Singers.
+Before joining Waldorf Academy, Clara was the choir director for the Peterborough community choir “For the Love of Singing”, a musical theatre instructor at the Peterborough Academy of Performing Arts, a music camp director at Conrad Grebel College in Waterloo and commissioned composer and performer.
+Presently, when time allows, she can also be found performing in downtown Toronto.
+Clara is happy to work with such imaginative and warm colleagues and loves teaching children in such a nourishing and supportive environment.

 Yasmeen Mamdani: Therapeutic/Remedial Teacher